-Minneapolis, MN – The new ordinance approved by Minneapolis City Council on February 12, limiting government use of facial recognition technology (FRT), does virtually nothing to protect people from law enforcement who are entrenched with corporations like Target.
-Without including private entities in this ban, there is nothing keeping the wealthy from using police and private security to weaponize FRT against vulnerable populations, thus exacerbating the city’s already worst-in-the-nation racial disparities between communities of color and whites.
+Minneapolis, MN – The new ordinance approved by Minneapolis City Council on February 12, limiting government use of facial recognition technology (FRT), does virtually nothing to protect people from law enforcement who are entrenched with corporations like Target, activists said.* Without including private entities in this ban, there is nothing keeping the wealthy from using police and private security to weaponize FRT against vulnerable populations, thus exacerbating the city’s already worst-in-the-nation racial disparities between communities of color and whites.

 Facial recognition technology (FRT) has enabled widespread human rights abuses in China against 13 million Muslims, and others.
 According to a 2019 investigative report by the New York Times, this technology helped transform entire towns into prisons in Xinjiang, home to the Uighur Muslim minorities.
 In January, the U.S. State Department declared it genocide.